pipeisaza/avd-clab-quick-windows/README.md

 # AVD Quickstart Containerlab

 > **WARNING**
-I modify this to redcue the number of nodes and hence the hardware pressure
+I modify this repository to reduce the number of nodes and hence the hardware pressure
 > This repository is still under construction.
 It's fully functional, but has number of limitations.
 > For example:
 > - README is still work-in-progress